Behavioral syndrome: Mechanisms

 The field of behavioral syndromes often focuses on describing behavioral types.
 However, the phenotypic correlations that form behavioral types do not necessarily signify that they have a genetic basis.
 While behavioral syndromes are theoretically not required to be the byproduct of genetics, understanding if a specific syndrome is genetically based may be important, as this determines heritability.
 Without a genetic basis, behavioral syndromes must be the result of environmental conditions.
 Recent studies have shown that some behavioral syndromes have a genetic basis.
 Additionally, some of these genetic correlations that shape behavioral syndromes can evolve.
 For example, researchers were able to separate the genetically determined traits of body size, nest size, and foraging behavior in laboratory mice.

 The simplest way for a behavioral syndrome to form is through a genetic polymorphism, meaning two or more alleles at the same locus.
 In one of the best documented examples of this, a single gene (for) controls the foraging distance and a suit of related traits in Drosophila melanogaster.
-"Rover" individuals forage father distances as larvae, have an increased activity rates in adulthood and an increased likelihood of encapsulating parasitic wasp eggs.
+"Rover" individuals forage farther distances as larvae, have an increased activity rates in adulthood and an increased likelihood of encapsulating parasitic wasp eggs.
 "Sitter" individuals show a relatively decreased response in all of these same categories.

 Pleiotropic interactions (where one gene may influence multiple traits) is another likely mechanism.
 Recently, the proteins transcribed across the whole genome (the transcriptome) of stickleback fish were compared in two different tests: exposed or not exposed to predators.
 They found that fish exposed to predators showed up- and down-regulation of different genes, compared to those not exposed.
 Those exposed to predation also developed a behavioral syndrome, while those not exposed to predation did not, suggesting that this change in gene expression may be related to the development of behavioral syndromes.

 Non-genetic behavioral syndromes have received almost no focus in recent years, although studies of associated traits that appear to be environmentally determined are not uncommon under other names.